Sivamaalini/CODETECH-task-1/README.md

   Asks for the scale of the input temperature.
   Asks for the scale to convert to.
   Calls the convert_temperature function to perform the conversion and display the result.
-Example Workflow
+Example Workflow:
   User is prompted to enter a temperature value (e.g., 25).
   User specifies the scale of the input value (e.g., C for Celsius).
   User specifies the scale they want to convert to (e.g., F for Fahrenheit).
   The program calculates the equivalent temperature and displays it (e.g., 25.00 C is equal to 77.00 F).
-Error Handling
+Error Handling:
   The program checks for invalid scale inputs and provides appropriate feedback if the user enters an unrecognized scale.

-Conclusion
+Conclusion:
   This temperature conversion program is a straightforward and effective way to handle temperature conversions.
 It demonstrates basic programming concepts such as functions, conditional logic, and user input handling in C. The code is structured to be easily extensible if you wish to add more features or conversion scales in the future.